Published by K L Donegani in Early Doneganis UK & Eire · 23 August 2020

 Staffordshire Advertiser, 26th October 1833 p.1.

-Finally, we now consider our own 'Born in Foreign Parts' ancestor – Mark Donegani.
-He was born in Moltrasio, Como in 1809 during the time of the French occupation of Lombardy (1796 to 1814).
+Our own 'Born in Foreign Parts' ancestor – Mark Donegani - was born in Moltrasio, Como in 1809 during the time of the French occupation of Lombardy (1796 to 1814).
 The earliest historical record we have found for him in England is from 1833 when he donated a guinea to a collection for a monument to be erected to the late Duke of Sutherland overlooking Trentham Hall (now Trentham Gardens).
-As Trentham is located very close to Newcastle-under-Lyme, there may be a family connection to Francis Donegani (above) but as yet we have found no sure evidence for this.
+As Trentham is located very close to Newcastle-under-Lyme, there may be a family connection to Francis Donegani (above).
+We have as yet found no firm evidence for this but note that Mark's father is named as John Donegani on Mark's marriage certificate and a Johannes Donagan was the sponsor for Francis' son Joseph at his baptism in 1814.
 Mark was notable in that he was not occupied in the trades and crafts followed by the other Doneganis from Italy and in the 1841 census he appears as a manservant at the Sutherlands' newly renovated Lilleshall Hall, Shropshire.
 From 1851 he was a tenant farmer on the Lilleshall Estate and was also the brewer and Usher of the Hall, earning £21 per annum.
 Post-pandemic, we hope to spend some time exploring the Sutherland archives further to try find out more about Mark’s early days.

 J. Loch, Memoir of George Granville, late Duke of Sutherland, K.G, (London, 1834), Appendix.
 Amount donated is in £ s. d.